 A pass-through entity is a situation where a business is recognized but is primarily considered to be the individuals who run the business.
 A disregarded entity is a situation where the business is only one person.
 Single-member LLCs and sole proprietorships are always disregarded entities.

 The IRS ignores that the income was generated through a business and attributes all business financials to the sole individual utilizing the business to make a profit.
+LLC owners in this situation report income and business expenses directly on Schedule C of Form 1040.
 Individuals can make estimated quarterly tax payments according to a schedule to stay ahead of their obligations.
-The quarterly estimated payments are usually based on similar income in previous years but may be based on educated conjecture during the first year a business operates.
+The quarterly estimated payments are usually based on similar income in previous years or on reasonable estimates for new businesses.

 In the case of single-member LLCs, a disregarded entity can have employees.
 Those employees make their required tax contributions from their paychecks, and single-member LLC managers will likely still be required to pay employment taxes.